zoylendt/zoylendt.github.io/content/Braindump/Blog 2.0.md

   - Explorer (only in desktop mode, on first page)
   - Recent Notes ("Recent Updates", only in desktop mode, on first page)
 - right
-  - Recent listening (only in desktop mode)
+  - Recent listening (only in desktop mode) -> better not to include here, instead only in a page
   - GraphView (only in desktop mode)
   - ToC (collapsed in mobile view -> https://turntrout.com/launch)
   -